 Premium Valets - Include deep cleaning services and the addition of higher end luxury protection

-Enhancement Details - Include minor paint correction
+Enhancement Details - Include minor paint correction and scratch removal

-Full Details - For a show standard finish.
+Paint Correction and Ceramic Coatings - For a show standard finish.

 At Detail Bug each car is assessed before hand to determine the amount of work required and we can advise the best course of action.

 We provide a price guide based on £25/hour in this link here.

 A car wash is a generic term for removing loose dirt before any other exterior process is performed.
 This can vary from a simple Bucket & Sponge to Dual Bucket Methods or even a Water-less Wash and use of a Spray Detailer.
 Normal wash techniques such as a single bucket, sponge or brush can inflict damage to your vehicles paint and bodywork.

 At Detail Bug we care about your vehicle and treat it as if it were our own.
 We always use Safe Wash techniques and each car receives several of pre wash treatments to safely remove dirt with no physical contact until safe to do so.
 We then proceed to use the Dual Bucket Method with grit guard inserts and use high quality Lambswool & Microfibre Mitts washing top down with dedicated area mitts for the ultimate care and protection of your vehicle.